Contents

 Fowler BB Ploughing engine

-Fowler crane loco" Dule of York " and road loco " City of Hull"
+Fowler crane loco" Duke of York " and road loco " City of Hull"

 Fowler road loco "Titan"